tektutor/terraform-2428march-2025/Day1/README.md

 - ansible then gives a summary of the outcomes about all the ansible nodes
 </pre>

-## Lab - Collecting facts using ansible setup module
+## Lab - Collecting facts using ansible setup module using an ad-hoc command
 <pre>
+- ansible ad-hoc command helps invoking one ansible module at a time to try the module before using them in ansible playbooks
 - ansible facts are meta-data about remote ansible nodes
 - some intersting facts ansible collects are
   - machine hard details
   - python version